Kazade/simulant-engine/documentation/asset_managers.md

  - Shaders
  - Meshes

-In normal usage, these materials are linked just after creation to another resource (e.g. Texture -> Material) or to an object that has a manual manager (e.g. an Actor).
-A resource can obviously be linked to more than one object but when all linked objects/resources are destroyed, then the refcounted manager will delete the resource.
+In normal usage, these materials are linked just after creation to another asset (e.g. Texture -> Material) or to an object that has a manual manager (e.g. an Actor).
+A asset can obviously be linked to more than one object but when all linked objects/assets are destroyed, then the refcounted manager will delete the asset.

 # Garbage Collection Methods